between you - the “Customer” - and

 - herinafter referred to as the “Contractor”

 The customer has installed Magento 1, a piece of software developed by Adobe, on its systems.
 Magento 1 is offered as both a Community Edition and Enterprise Edition.
 Magento 2 was released in 2015 and is also available in a Community and Enterprise Edition.
-The technical support service for both editions of Magenta 1 will be fully discontinued on 1 July 2020.
-When Adobe discontinues its technical support service for Magento 1 and ceases to release patches as of 1 July 2020, the contractor intends to regularly supply patches.
+The technical support service for both editions of Magento 1 was fully discontinued on 1 July 2020.
+When Adobe discontinues its technical support service for Magento 1 and ceases to release patches as of 1 July 2020, the contractor shall to regularly supply patches.
 To this end, the customer shall pay a monthly fee to gain access to a portal in which it can download the latest patches.
 The contractor shall maintain and update the software in accordance with this agreement.

 This agreement regulates access to the patches provided by the contractor for the Community Edition of Magento 1.
 Such access shall only be possible if the customer has the latest stable version of Magento 1 installed and works with it.